 Get cover from just one day up to one week, so you only pay for when you actually riding and get fully comprehensive cover as standard on every policy for complete peace of mind on the road.

 As you start learning to ride a motorbike, you’ll be incredibly keen to get going.
 Insuring a bike before passing your test is the best way to get that crucial practice before passing each stage of getting your motorbike licence.

-You’ll need to do lots of training, pass all your exams and obtain your full license first though.
-And if you’re using your own motorbike and not one that belongs to your riding school, you’ll need learner motorbike insurance in place to do all of that.
+You’ll need to do lots of training and pass all your exams before getting your full license.
+And if you’re using your own motorbike, borrowing one from a friend or family member, and not one that belongs to your riding school, you’ll need learner motorbike insurance.

 Motorbikes are hugely popular for many reasons.
 Not only do more powerful models make for an exhilarating ride, but you can learn to drive those with smaller engines – like mopeds – from the age of 16.
 That’s a year earlier than the legal limit for driving in a car.

 Learning to drive a motorbike is very different to the way you learn to drive a car.
 That’s because it’s not possible to have someone instructing you and helping you control the vehicle; you’re out there on their own.

 Before you can ride a motorbike, you’ll need a provisional driving license with motorcycle entitlement.
 You then need to complete a compulsory basic training course (CBT) at a riding school.

 After that, you’ll be free to ride your motorbike out on the roads with L-plates – though there are some exclusions subject to your age and engine size, and you can’t go on motorways.
 You can only remove the L-plates once you pass your full, practical test.